ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

-The **Theory of Causal Relativity** is a theory interpreted from **Causal Relativity Equations** derived for time independent equations unifying Classical Mechanics, Special Relativity, Thermodynamics, Electrodynamics and Quantum Mechanics.
+The **Theory of Causal Relativity** is a theory interpreted from **Causal Relativity Equations** a series of equation transformations for Classical Mechanics, Special Relativity, Thermodynamics, Electrodynamics and Quantum Mechanics.

 ---